Dear Dr. Day Care,

 The more you involve your child in all sorts of hands-on and fun activities and conversations, the stronger her math skills will be.
 Math will be a part of her life from a very early age and throughout her early educational years and future!

-“Dr. Day Care” is Mary Ann Shallcross Smith, Ed.D., CEO/President of Child Care Consultants & Facilities Management, Dr. Day Care Learning Center, Kids Klub, and Therapeutic Child Care Services.
-We educate infant, toddler, preschool, kindergarten, and school-age children.
+“Dr. Day Care” is Mary Ann Shallcross Smith, Ed.D., Founder of Child Care Consultants & Facilities Management, Dr. Day Care Learning Center, Kids Klub, and Therapeutic Child Care Services.